-F. C. Zuke is an interdisciplinary artist in sound, video, and interactive media.
+F. C. Zuke creates experiences with sound, video, and interactive media.
 Art and music groups in the United States, Europe, and Asia have performed and exhibited his works.
 From 2015 to 2016, he helped form the Shadow Keys Performance Series, a collection of acoustic, electroacoustic, and interdisciplinary works utilizing mechanically controlled pianos.
-Current projects include a surround sound installation, a collaboration with a metals artist, a sound sculpture, and working with Arduino microcontrollers and programs like Max/MSP.
-The artist utilizes technology to create works that respond to a viewer, that feel alive, and that seem to have agency themselves.
+He utilizes technology to create works that respond to a viewer, that feel alive, and that seem to have agency themselves.
 He is interested in cyber-reality and employing emergent technologies.

 SELECTED INTERACTIVE & AUDIOVISUAL PROJECTS